-The United States imposes export controls to protect national security interests and promote foreign policy objectives related to dual-use goods and less-sensitive military items through the implementation of the Export Administration Regulations (EAR) (15 CFR Parts 730-774).
-The Bureau of Industry and Security (BIS) is responsible for regulating, implementing, and enforcing dual-use export controls.
-Export Administration (EA) is responsible for processing license applications, counseling exporters, and drafting and publishing changes to the EAR; and Export Enforcement (EE) is responsible for compliance monitoring and enforcement of the EAR.
-BIS works closely with U.S. embassies, foreign governments, industry, and trade associations to ensure that exports from the United States are secure and items subject to the EAR comply with the regulations.
+The United States imposes export controls to protect national security interests and promote foreign policy objectives related to dual-use items and less-sensitive military items through the Export Administration Regulations (EAR) (15 CFR Parts 730-774).
+The Bureau of Industry and Security (BIS) is responsible for regulating, implementing, and enforcing export controls for such dual-use items and less sensitive military items.
+Within BIS, Export Administration (EA) is responsible for processing license applications, counselling exporters, and drafting and publishing changes to the EAR, and Export Enforcement (EE) is responsible for compliance monitoring and enforcement of the EAR.
+BIS works closely with U.S. embassies, foreign governments, industry, and trade associations to ensure that the export, reexport and transfer (in-country) of items subject to the EAR are accomplished in compliance with the regulations.

-BIS officials conduct site visits, known as End-Use Checks (EUCs), globally with end-users, consignees, and/or other parties to transactions involving items subject to the EAR to verify compliance.
-An EUC is an on-site verification of a non-U.S. party to a transaction to determine whether the party is a reliable recipient of items subject to the EAR.
-EUCs are conducted as part of BIS’s licensing process, as well as its compliance program, to determine if items were exported in accordance with a valid BIS authorization or otherwise consistent with the EAR.
-Specifically, an EUC verifies the bona fides of transactions subject to the EAR, including: confirming the legitimacy and reliability of the end use and end user; monitoring compliance with license conditions; and ensuring items are used, re-exported or transferred (in-country) in accordance with the EAR.
-These checks might be completed prior to the export of items pursuant to a BIS export license in the form of a Pre-License Check (PLC) or following an export from the U.S. during a Post-Shipment Verification (PSV), regardless of whether or not a BIS license was required.
+BIS officials conduct site visits, known as End Use Checks (EUCs), globally with end users, consignees, and/or other parties related to transactions involving items subject to the EAR, and shipped under a license or another form of BIS authorization, to verify compliance with the EAR and the conditions of the license or authorization.
+An EUC is an on-site verification of a party to a transaction to determine whether the party is a reliable recipient of items subject to the EAR.
+EUCs are conducted as part of the BIS licensing process, as well as its compliance program, to determine if items were exported in accordance with a valid BIS authorization or otherwise consistent with the EAR.
+Specifically, an EUC verifies the bona fides of transactions subject to the EAR, including: confirming their legitimacy and reliability of the end use and end user; monitoring compliance with license conditions; and ensuring items are exported, reexported or transferred (in-country) in accordance with the EAR.
+These checks might be completed prior to the export of items pursuant to a BIS export license in the form of a Pre-License Check (PLC) or following an export during a Post-Shipment Verification (PSV), regardless of whether or not a BIS license is required.

 BIS officials rely on EUCs to safeguard items subject to the EAR from diversion to unauthorized end uses/users and destinations.
-The verification of a foreign party’s reliability facilitates future trade, including pursuant to BIS license reviews.
-If BIS is unable to verify the reliability of the company or is prevented from accomplishing an EUC, the company may receive, for example, more regulatory scrutiny during license application reviews or be designated on BIS’s Unverified List or Entity List, as applicable.
+The verification of a foreign party’s reliability facilitates future trade, including during BIS license reviews.
+If BIS is unable to verify the reliability of the company or is prevented from accomplishing an EUC, the company may receive, for example, more regulatory scrutiny during license reviews or be designated on the BIS Unverified List or Entity List, as applicable.

-BIS has developed a list of “red flags,” or warning signs, and compiled “Know Your Customer” guidance intended to aid exporters in identifying possible violations of the EAR.
+BIS has developed a list of “red flags”, or warning signs, and compiled “Know Your Customer” guidance intended to aid exporters in identifying possible violations of the EAR.
 Both of these resources are publicly available, and their dissemination to industry members is highly encouraged to help promote EAR compliance.

-BIS and the EAR regulate transactions involving the export of “dual-use” and less-sensitive military items (commodities, software, and technology) as well as some U.S. person activities.
-For advice and regulatory requirements on items under the export control jurisdiction of other U.S. Government agencies, exporters should consult other U.S. Government agencies.
-For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over the defense articles and services that are not subject to the EAR.
-A list of other agencies involved in export control can be found on the BIS website and in Supplement No. 3 to Part 730 of the EAR.
+The EAR regulates transactions involving the export, reexport, or transfer (in-country) of “dual-use” and less sensitive military items (commodities, software, and technology) as well as certain activities of U.S. citizens.
+Items subject to BIS jurisdiction include items found on the Commerce Control List (supplement no. 1 to part 774 of the EAR) (CCL).
+Items on the CCL are listed under individual entry by Export Control Classification Number (ECCN).
+The EAR also regulates items designated as ‘EAR99’ (a broad basket category of items generally consisting of low-technology consumer goods not listed under an ECCN on the CCL but subject to BIS jurisdiction).
+For advice and regulatory requirements on items under the export control jurisdiction of other U.S. Government (USG) agencies, exporters should consult those agencies.
+For example, the U.S. Department of State’s Directorate of Defense Trade Controls has authority over the defense articles and defense services that are not subject to the EAR.
+A list of other agencies involved in export control can be found on the BIS website or in Supplement No. 3 to Part 730 of the EAR.

 Assistance is available from BIS by calling one of the following numbers:

-- 202) 482-4811 - Outreach and Educational Services Division (located in Washington, DC – open Monday-Friday, 8:30 am-5:00 pm ET)
+- (202) 482-4811, Outreach and Educational Services Division (located in Washington, D.C., open Monday-Friday, 8:30 am-5:00 pm ET)

-- (949) 660-0144 - Western Regional Office (located in Irvine, CA – open Monday-Friday, 8:00 am-5:00 pm PT), or
+- (949) 660-0144, Western Regional Office (located in Irvine, CA, open Monday-Friday, 8:00 am-5:00 pm PT)

-- (408) 998-8806 - Northern California branch (located in San Jose, CA – open Monday-Friday, 8:00am-5:00 pm PT)
+- (408) 998-8806, Northern California branch (located in San Jose, CA, open Monday-Friday, 8:00 am-5:00 pm PT)